Huevos Rancheros Scrambled Eggs.

 pss.
 Now I really want to be on the Ellen show.

 Ok and now that I just procrastinated some more (it was fun though, right?), let’s talk about these huevos rancheros.
-I’ve only ever had huevos rancheros at a restaurant, and trust me, they do not even compare to this simple recipe.
+I’ve only ever had huevos rancheros at a restaurant.
+Trust me, they do not even compare to this simple recipe.
 What I also love about this recipe is that it truly allows the Mexican flavors shine.
 It’s not loaded with grease and a mass amount of refried beans, but instead kept light and fresh.

-This recipe consists of three very simple, yet very important ingredients: fresh eggs, good guacamole and an effortless tomato salsa. <–aka all you need for a really delicious recipe in my book!
+This recipe consists of three very simple, yet very important ingredients: fresh eggs, good guacamole, and effortless tomato salsa. <–aka all you need for a really delicious recipe in my book!

-The eggs are simply scrambled with a little salt and fresh pepper and served over a batch of homemade guacamole, corn tortillas and topped with a simple cherry tomato salsa.
+The eggs are simply scrambled with a little salt and fresh pepper.
+They’re then served over a batch of homemade guacamole, corn tortillas, and topped with a simple cherry tomato salsa.
 I added a sprinkle of black beans since I already had some cooked up and sitting in the fridge.
 I also added just a little cheese because that’s just me, I add cheese to just about any and everything.

 And done…simple as that, yet seriously one of the most delish Mexican huevos rancheros I’ve had.
 I love how light these are, yet still so flavorful.

-My thinking is that this will make the ultimate weekend brunch…or if you’re like me, a quick Thursday night dinner with maybe an extra side of guacamole…because I mean, it’s clearly the right thing to do.
+My thinking is that this will make the ultimate weekend brunch.
+Or if you’re like me, a quick Thursday night dinner with maybe an extra side of guacamole.
+Because clearly it’s the right thing to do.